pheyboer/book-management-system/README.md

 - All saved books appear in the table below the form
 - Books are automatically loaded from local storage

+### Editing a Book:

+- Click the "Edit" button next to any book you want to modify
+- Update the title and/or author in the inline form
+- Click "Save" to confirm changes or "Cancel" to discard them

 ### Deleting a Book: